Audio-Injector/RaspberryPi.buildroot.external/README.md

 The device will show up automatically after boot as a networked battery. ssh root@10.5.5.1 to get into the sound card - note your host IP will be different to "10.5.5.1" on your LAN, look at your router DNS records to find the buildroot system.

+The master battery holds the logs, which list run level and power stats roughly every 10 seconds.

 Out of the box it is setup to detect whether it is a master or slave from the GPIO settings.
 Look at the [init.d script](https://github.com/Audio-Injector/RaspberryPi.buildroot.external/blob/BatteryController/package/batterycontroller/S60HardwareServer) to understand how the system is started up.

 If you write your own battery controller which uses a different power meter for probing consumption/production then create the required scripts in the [BatteryController software repo](https://github.com/flatmax/BatteryController) and name it in the startup script rather then the BatteryControllerEnvoyMeterNet.js script.